Gears of War: Plot

-Gears of War 2 is set six months after the Lightmass Bombing.
-COG soldiers are deployed in the Hollow to battle the Locust and stop their plans to sink Jacinto.
+Gears of War 2 is set six months after the Lightmass Offensive.
+COG soldiers, including Delta, are deployed into the Hollow and battle the Locust to stop their plans of sinking Jacinto.
 The COG discovers the Locust have been using a gargantuan worm to sink the cities.
-After killing the worm, Delta is ordered to locate the Locust stronghold by accessing intel from a decommissioned COG laboratory, New Hope.
-The facility contains genetically altered humans called Sires, which Marcus believes were experiments that led to the creation of the Locust.
-Files reveal that the scientists fled the facility to continue their work in the caves of Mount Kadar.
-As the COG invades Nexus, the Locust capital, they learn the Locust are mutating from Imulsion into the "Lambent".
-The infected have been forcing the Locust to abandon the Hollow for the surface world as their new home.
-The Locust intend to sink Jacinto and use the surrounding seawater to flood the Hollow, drowning the Lambent while also denying the humans their last city.
-The COG intentionally sinks Jacinto before the Locust evacuate to drown them in their tunnels, destroying the Locust civilization.
+After killing the Riftworm, Delta is ordered to locate the Locust stronghold by accessing intel from New Hope, a decommissioned COG research facility.
+The lab contains genetically altered humans called Sires, experiments on children ill with Rustlung that led to the creation of the Locust.
+Files there reveal the New Hope scientists fled to Mount Kadar to continue their work in solitude after the COG shut them down.
+The COG attacks Mount Kadar, where the Locust established their capital of Nexus.
+As the COG invades Nexus, they learn the Locust are mutating into the "Lambent", organisms infected with Imulsion.
+They have been forcing the Locust out of the Hollow for the surface world.
+Acting on advice from Adam Fenix, Queen Myrrah intends to sink Jacinto and use the surrounding seawater to flood the Hollow, drowning the Lambent and denying the humans their last safe city.
+The COG intentionally sinks Jacinto before the Locust can evacuate, drowning them in their tunnels and destroying their civilization.
+Adam Fenix is revealed to be alive through a radio transmission.

-The remaining human population rediscover an island not attacked by the Locust Horde called Vectes.
-The Stranded gangs on the island threaten the safety of the COG, but the two groups join forces when the Lambent begin to emerge and overrun the island.
-Due to the Hollow being flooded, the Imulsion rose to the surface of Sera, polluting the surface and causing a pandemic that threatens to turn all life into Lambent organisms.
-Chairman Prescott is believed to be hiding secrets from the population and loses their trust.
-Prescott abandons the COG, forcing them to disband and live as nomads, surviving against the Lambent and Locust stragglers.
+The remaining human population rediscover an island unscathed by the Locust War called Vectes.
+The Stranded gangs on the island threaten the safety of the COG, but the two groups ceasefire when the Lambent begin to emerge and overrun the island.
+Due to the Hollow being flooded, the Imulsion has begun to pollute the surface - causing a pandemic that aims to turn all life into Lambent organisms.
+Chairman Prescott is believed to be hiding secrets from the population about the origins of the Locust and Lambent, and loses their trust.
+Prescott abandons the COG, forcing them to disband and live as nomads, surviving against the Lambent and Locust stragglers on their own.